 The Directors test goodwill annually for impairment, or more frequently if there are indications that goodwill might be impaired.
 Recoverable amount has been determined with reference to the value in use of the cash-generating units (CGU).
 The key assumptions for these calculations are externally derived long term growth rates, pre-tax discount rates and operating cash flow forecasts (revenue and operating margins) derived from the most recent financial budgets and forecasts approved by management covering a period of up to five years.
-Budgets and forecasts are based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth, from both new business and like for like growth, and taking into consideration external economic factors, including the impact of COVID-19.
+Budgets and forecasts are based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth, from both new business and like for like growth, and taking into consideration external economic factors.
 Cash flows beyond the period covered by the budgets and forecasts are extrapolated using estimated growth rates based on local expected economic conditions and do not exceed the long term average growth rate for that country.
 The pre-tax discount rates are based on the Company's weighted average cost of capital adjusted for specific risks relating to the country in which the CGU operates.

-Cash flow projections for the 5 years following the year ended 30 September 2021 include a 1.7% growth (2020: 1.7%) based on recent forecasts considering market conditions and expected contract gains.
-Long-term cash flow projections are based on constant growth of 1.7% (2020: 1.7%).
+Cash flow projections for the 5 years following the year ended 30 September 2023 include a 2.1% growth (2022: 2.3%) based on recent forecasts considering market conditions and expected contract gains.
+Long-term cash flow projections are based on constant growth of 2.1% (2022: 2.3%).
 The directors believe that the use of this growth rate as a basis for long-term projections is reasonable given current forecasted expectations and is sufficient to account for long-term sensitivities.
 Sensitivities have been performed on key assumptions and the goodwill is not deemed sensitive in these areas.